smap-consulting/javarosa/README.md

 ## Setting up your development environment

-1. Download and install [Git](https://git-scm.com/downloads) and add it to your PATH
+1. Install [Git](https://git-scm.com/downloads) if you don't have it

 1. Download and install [Android Studio](https://developer.android.com/studio/index.html)